faizal3199/dns-setup/README.md

 # dns-setup
-Experimenting with Pi-hole and DNSCrypt-proxy
+Experimenting with Pi-hole and DNSCrypt-proxy on docker.